VivekUppalapu/Project--Cybersecurity-practice/Metasploitable-Pen testing/Attacks/Postgresql.md

 Once in the system and using Meterpreter, I explored the target system, going through the various directories, including logs, user, and root.
 Within root, I looked into the various files and directories present, including the ssh directory.
 Within it, I looked at the authorized keys as there are neumerous things that can be done with them including:
   1. Stealing private key to authenticate sessions with public key already is authorized
   2. Adding attacker's own public key to the authorized keys file, ensuring access I then used the search functions to search for files within, using  -f(find pattern) and * for wildcard, using it to find all documents(.doc), log files(.log) to see if I can find anything of importance.
 I looked into files that I felt were important, but didn't get anything important from them.
-I then
+## Post modules
+Post modules in Metasploit are tools that are used after sucessful exploitation, and in this case, after exploitation of postgresql, I can use post modules for various purposes, including:
+  1. Information gathering
+  2. Prividlege escalation
+  3. Lateral Movement